zhoulaifu/xsat/README.md

 -------------------
 - python 2.7
 - python packages: python-dev, sympy, numpy, scipy
-- gcc
+- gcc or whatever C compiler
 - [Z3](https://github.com/Z3Prover/z3/releases/tag/z3-4.5.0) (Note: Z3 is used as a parser of SMT2 files)

 Running Xsat
 ----------------------

+#### Running from the source

 To resolve runtime dependencies, you probably need to set environment variables (such as LD\_LIBRARY\_PATH or PYTHONPATH) or variables defined in `Makefile`.

-#### Running from the source

 Consider a benchmark constraint located at `Benchmarks/div3.c.50.smt2`.
 The first command below compiles the constraint into a C shared object.
 The second command below invokes an external stochastic optimization backend to solve the constraint.

 ```bash